pbgcommits/trainle-solver/README.md

 - Calculate distance along train track using coords along train line rather than stations (from trainline.geojson)
 - Fit everything onto the phone screen (avoid horizontal scrolling)
 - Show exact distances?
+- Give the hint a nice animation
+    - Maybe only show one possible line at a time?